-Art is a creative skill that children instinctively use as a means of expression, to communicate ideas and feelings.
+Art is a creative skill that children instinctively use as a means of expression and to communicate ideas and feelings.
 The teaching of art stimulates and encourages creativity and imagination through visual, tactile and sensory experiences.
 It provides a unique way of understanding and responding to the world and can be used to shape the environment.
 Teaching the children a variety of art skills underpins our art lessons.
 They experience different painting techniques from colour mixing to creating tone and shade as well as embedding key pencil skills such as crosshatching and perspective.
 Each year group focuses on different key artists which link to the children’s art topics.

 - To stimulate each child’s creativity and imagination;

 - To develop each child’s understanding of colour, form, texture and pattern;

 - To develop each child’s ability to use materials and processes to communicate ideas and feelings;

 - To enable each child to record from firsthand experience and from imagination;

 - To explore with each child the ideas and meanings in the work of artists, craftspeople and designers;